dipskakadiya/dipesh-kakadiya-assignment-inpsyde/README.md

 1. Clone the plugin repository.

 2. Setup the development environment and tools using [Node.js](https://nodejs.org) and [Composer](https://getcomposer.org):

    	npm install

+3. For Development, Start watch to build js/Css assets of blocks.

+   	npm run start

+**Note: I already committed build version with git repo.**

+## Testing

+1. Clone the plugin repository.

+2. Composer install

+   	composer install

+3. Please make sure Legacy Theme activated [ Example: `twentytwentyone` ]
+   - Block based theme is currently not supported for virtual pages:
+       - As per my knowledge, Virtual page will not handle with Block based because of currently we can't load Block based theme template form plugin.
+There is workaround but that not 100% perfect [ Theme styling is not working. ]
+       - **Possible solution** is we need to create WordPress page and add `user-list-block` in to that page.

+4. User table will be found on http://localhost:8888/users-table/.

 ## Local environment setup